 Although true allspice stands on its own, it’s easy to mimic this complex flavor if you don’t have allspice on hand.
 It can be added to savory and sweet dishes alike for a fragrance and flavor all its own!

-Yes, true allspice is ground from the berry of a tree, but you can easily mix up your own allspice recipe seasoning blend at home.
+Yes, true allspice is ground from the berry of a tree, but you can easily mix up your own allspice recipe seasoning blend at home with a few different spices.

 What’s in an allspice seasoning mix?
 It’s simple, no need to run to the store to pick it up when chances are you have everything you need in your spice cabinet.
-Allspice seasoning mix can be created by simply combining ground cinnamon, ground cloves and nutmeg!
+Allspice seasoning mix can be created by simply combining the following ingredients:

 How to Make Allspice